 There are a few things that are sometimes linked to a longer recovery time for some children and young people.
 These risk factors include:

 - if a child has been concussed before

-- a younger age
+- children being of a younger age

 - previous diagnosis of attention deficit hyperactivity disorder (ADHD)